-Residential supports for persons with developmental disabilities are arranged by the Board.
+Residential supports for persons with developmental disabilities are supported by the Board.

 Individuals are encouraged to be involved in their choice of where and with whom they live and who will provide their support services.
-Living options include supported living, group homes, Medicaid funded facilities, apartments or houses.
+Living options include supported living, group homes, Medicaid funded facilities, Intermediate Care Facilities (ICF’s), apartments or houses.
 Support services may be provided up to twenty-four hours per day, depending upon an individual’s needs.

 Funding for residential supports is based on an individual’s ability to pay and may include support from local, state or federal funding sources.
 People interested in residential supports may apply to be placed on a planning or waiting list.